Build, sign, and encrypt JSON Web Tokens

 smallrye.jwt.encrypt.key.location=publicKey.pem

-to fetch the keys from the external services such as HashiCorp Vault or other secret managers and use smallrye.jwt.sign.key
+Alternatively, you can fetch keys from external services, such as HashiCorp Vault or other secret managers, by using MicroProfile ConfigSource

 and smallrye.jwt.encrypt.key